drewharvey/vaadin-multi-app-jwt-authentication/README.md

 ### Can I use this with applications on different ports?
 Yes, you can use this approach with applications on different ports.
 Cookies can be shared between applications on different ports, as long as they are on the same domain.
 This demo uses ports 8080 and 8081.

+### We are migrating from Vaadin 8 to Vaadin 24.
+Can we use this approach?
+Yes, this approach is perfect for migrating from Vaadin 8 to Vaadin 24.
+You can have your users seamlessly navigate between the two apps, without having to log in again.